BenjaminRains/mdc_analytics/docs/business_logic_appts_procstatus_.md

    - No appointment links yet
    - Includes tracking codes (Post Op, Tooth Watch)
    - Actively managed procedures awaiting scheduling
+   - Note: While ~15% of cancelled appointments use this status, this is not its primary purpose

 7. **ProcStatus = 7: Unknown** (1.03%)
    - No completion dates